Press enter to see results or esc to cancel.

 You can find more extensive information in this article about Singapore’s options for investors.

-For further information about how COMPASS works, find out more in our user-friendly guide on Singapore Immigration’s new Complimentarity Assessment Framework.
+For further information about how COMPASS works, find out more in our user-friendly guide on Singapore Immigration’s new Complementarity Assessment Framework.

-Your employer will notify Singapore if you are going to leave the country or if your employment will end.
-You may not work at all in Singapore once your work pass has been canceled, and you may only be in Singapore for a maximum of two weeks once your work pass is canceled.
+Your employer will notify Singapore if you are leaving the country or if your employment is ending within one week following your last day of work.
+Once your work pass is canceled, you are not permitted to work in Singapore and may only stay for a maximum of two weeks.

 If you need to be in Singapore after your work pass has been canceled or expired, your employer may obtain a special pass on your behalf for the small remainder of your time in Singapore.
 You will use this document to leave the country within two weeks of your work pass cancellation.